dprakashraj/Bike_Sharing_MLR/README.md

 # Bike-sharing MLR
-> This projects predicts the significant varaiables which improves demand for shared bikes through
+> This project predicts the significant varaiables which improves demand for shared bikes through
 > Multiple Linear Regression Model